PHYSICS 2534 - Electromagnetism II

 The electromagnetism component is assessed by a 45 minute test..
 This test has a formative and summative role and addresses essential aspects of the learning objectives.
 This test contributes 11% of the final assessment.

 There are 11 tutorials contributing 11% of the final assessment.
-Students need to hand in a copy of their work on the tutorial questions by 4 pm on the night before their tutorial.
+Students need to hand in a copy of their work on the tutorial questions by 4 pm on Monday in the drop box by the School Front Office.
 The work is assessed on both effort and the correct implementation of course concepts.

 Practical work (Practical achievement and practical reports)